ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 <framework-specific-section frameworks="react">
 | ## Grid Options
 |
-| The `gridOptions` object contains all the props available to configure the AgGridReact component.
+| The `gridOptions` object also contains all the props available on the AgGridReact component.
 | Grid options can be used instead of, or in addition to, normal framework bindings.
 If an option is set via `gridOptions`, as well as a property on the component, then the component property will take precedence.
 |
 | The GridOptions interface supports a generic parameter for row data as detailed in [Typescript Generics](/typescript-generics).